No Death is in Vain: The Zero Point

 All living beings give their life into death and new life comes.

-When asked, months before, what we would present, we had an idea for a title—Death: A Legacy of Life—and we thought we would facilitate a workshop, something experiential.
-That’s all we knew then, and that’s all we could muster even into the night of November 3rd.
-Of course, there is a lot we could say about death as a legacy of life, but we left it open so we could see what our waking dream would bring.
+When asked, months before, what I would present, I had an idea for a title—Death: A Legacy of Life—and I thought I would facilitate a workshop, something experiential.
+That’s all I knew then, and that’s all I could muster even into the night of November 3rd.
+Of course, there is a lot I could say about death as a legacy of life, but I left it open so I could see what our waking dream would bring.

-And then this man who gave his life inspired something amazing that we could not have planned or even thought about, but which was available to us, as it always is, when we connect with what transpires in the present moment.
+And then this man who gave his life inspired something amazing that I could not have planned or even thought about, but which was available to me, to us, as it always is, when we connect with what transpires in the present moment.
 What new life is asking to be born through us at the zero point of now?

 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.